rpaschoal/ng-chat/README.md

 The MIT License (see the [LICENSE](https://github.com/rpaschoal/ng-chat/blob/master/LICENSE) file for the full text)

 ## Module Development Notes

+Follow these instructions if you want to develop for this module.

 ### NPM Deployment

 * Open a terminal